 The daily operations of warehouses are typically the same across many industries.
 Products are added to or removed from the building and moved to different areas to optimize storage when necessary.

 Various businesses use warehouse spaces differently.
 Warehouse companies simply store and organize products for businesses that outsource warehousing to them.
 Warehouse companies often prefer businesses with large quantities of products or wholesale goods to maximize their revenue.
 However, it’s common for large companies to have their own warehouses to store products.
 For smaller or medium-sized businesses, it’s usually more economical to rent or lease warehouse space.

-What Is a Distribution Center?
+What Does a Distribution Center Do?

 These centers complete multiple tasks and can be used for numerous processes, but their main purpose is to further and complete the supply chain.
 Enterprises use distribution centers for the temporary storage and distribution of goods.
 A distribution center is the last step in the supply chain before products go to the wholesaler or retailer.
 Essentially, these centers are a bridge between businesses and their customers.
 The distribution process works like this:

 - A customer orders a product online and chooses to pick it up in-store.

 - The supplier makes or has already made the product.

 - The supplier sends the product to a nearby distribution center.

 - The distribution center processes the customer’s order and ships it to the correct retail location.